 This section guides you through submitting a bug report for Simple Form Materialize.
 Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎.

 Before creating bug reports, please check this list as you might find out that you don’t need to create one.
 When you are creating a bug report, please include as many details as possible.
 Fill out the required template , the information it asks for helps us resolve issues faster.

 Note: If you find a Closed issue that seems like it is the same thing that you’re experiencing, open a new issue and include a link to the original issue in the body of your new one.

-Before creating enhancement suggestions, please check , this list, as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please check this list as you might find out that you don’t need to create one.
 When you are creating an enhancement suggestion, please include as many details as possible.
-Fill in the require template , including the steps that you imagine you would take if the feature you're requesting existed.
+Fill in the template , including the steps that you imagine you would take if the feature you’re requesting existed.

-Looking to contribute to Simple Form Materialize?
-You can look for any tickets tagged with
+Looking to contribute to Simplecov?
+You can look for any tickets tagged with help-wanted

 The process described here has several goals:

 - Maintain Simple Form Materialize’s quality